 What to Expect

 The Mountains to Sound Greenway Trust hosts several Explore the Greenway Trips every year to highlight the incredible treasures found in our region.
-On August 5, we will be biking 24.5 miles on the Palouse to Cascades State Park Trail (formerly known as the John Wayne Pioneer Trail), beginning at Snoqualmie Pass and ending at South Fork.
+On August 5, we will be biking 27 miles on the Palouse to Cascades State Park Trail (formerly known as the John Wayne Pioneer Trail) and Snoqualmie Valley Trail, beginning at Snoqualmie Pass and ending at South Fork.
 The trip includes a journey through the 2-mile-long historic Snoqualmie Tunnel and spectacular views of the surrounding Cascade Mountains.

 Since it is a one-way trip, we are providing a morning shuttle service.
 We’ll meet at South Fork (also our end destination for the day), and you’ll leave your car there.
 You (and your bike) will take one of our shuttle buses up to the beginning of the tunnel.